Hi everyone, thanks for reading!

 I knew, as of course did he, that I had no choice.

 As I joined the man at the top I was uncomfortably aware of his height and the powerful breadth of his shoulders and chest.
-I wouldn't be besting him should he choose to engage me in a wrestling match, that was for sure.
+I wouldn't be besting him should he choose to engage me in a wrestling match, that much was certain.

 He held out his arm towards the open doorway, directing me to go before him.
 "My humble abode," he murmured, handing me courteously over the threshold—so courteously as to leave little doubt that he was mocking me.